-The biggest variable is full mouth implants.
-There are literally so many designs and options out there, that you could pay as little as $3,500-$7,000 per arch, or upwards to over $30,000.
+The biggest variable is full-mouth dental implants.
+There are so many designs and options for full mouth implants, that you could pay as little as $3,500-$7,000 per arch or dental implant costs can reach upwards to over $30,000.

 How much are dental implants if you have insurance coverage?
 Years ago, dental insurance plans hardly covered anything on implant treatments.
 Fortunately, that’s no longer the case.